 Researchers have identified various genes that may underlie the adaptation or maladaptation of people to high altitudes.
 Differences in adaptation patterns between the high-altitude groups show that some unique genetic mechanisms affect the adaptations.
 Some researchers also say that harsh environmental stress at high altitudes may modify DNA methylation or histone modification.
 It is observed that even a short period of hypoxia triggers changes in DNA (19).

 If your baby is fussy, refuses food, cries, or seems uncomfortable at higher altitudes, they may be experiencing altitude sickness.
 Altitude sickness in babies occurs because of the low pressure and oxygen level at higher altitudes.
 To stay safe from this condition, discuss the precautions with your doctor before visiting a mountainous region.
-Keep your baby hydrated, offer frequent carbohydrate-rich meals, and dress them in warm clothing.
+Follow simple tips for traveling with a baby, such as keeping your baby hydrated, offering frequent carbohydrate-rich meals, and dressing them warmly to keep them comfortable and safe.
 Although severe symptoms such as breathlessness, repeated vomiting, or cyanosis are rare, keep an eye on your baby.
 If you notice anything worrying, contact your doctor promptly.
 Do not panic if your baby is uncomfortable on a mountain trip.
 Acclimatization and precautions will help you enjoy a comfortable vacation with your little one.

 Infographic: Tips On Managing A Baby Experiencing Altitude Sickness